-Post-retirement Contract COLA up to 2.75% until Purchasing Power Protection Allowance
+Post-retirement Contract COLA up to 2.75% until Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.75% thereafter

 The mortality table used was developed based on CalPERS' specific data.
 The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
 For more details on this table, please refer to the 2014 experience study report.
-All other actuarial assumptions used in the June 30, 2014 valuation were based on the results of an actuarial experience study for the period from 1997 to 2011, including updates to salary increase, mortality and retirement rates.
-The Experience Study report can be obtained at CalPERS website under Forms and Publications.
+All other actuarial assumptions used in the June 30, 2015 valuation were based on the results of an actuarial experience study for the period from 1997 to 2011, including updates to salary increase, mortality and retirement rates.
+The Experience Study report can be obtained at CalPERS website at www.calpers.ca.gov under Forms and Publications.